 Once you’re in, we give you a prefix for your DOIs (Digital Object Identifiers).
 You create the suffixes and you begin to register content with us.
 You’re charged a fee for each content item whose metadata you register with us.
 Fees vary per content type and are lower for backfiles.
 Review the content registration fees for more detail.
 These fees are invoiced quarterly in arrears.

 Joining Crossref is a promise to look after your content.
 For our part, we promise to maintain and develop the community infrastructure for the long-term.
 For your part, you commit to create and maintain your metadata.
-Membership therefore comes with a bit of work on your end - Crossref members make every effort to improve the quality and completeness of metadata.
+Membership therefore comes with a bit of work on your end.
+Among other things you agree to:

 Once you’re sure you can meet the obligations of membership, you’re ready to apply.